scripting/tabsManager/README.md

-# tabsManager
+# Tabs manager

 Framework for a multi-tab user interface with all the bells and whistles.